ccxt/ccxt/wiki/Manual.md

 }
 ```

+- The `status` of an order is usually either `'open'` (not filled or partially filled), `'closed'` (fully filled), or `'canceled'` (unfilled and canceled, or partially filled then canceled).
+- Some exchanges allow the user to specify an expiration timestamp upon placing a new order.
+If the order is not filled by that time, its `status` becomes `'expired'`.
+- Use the `filled` value to determine if the order is filled, partially filled or fully filled, and by how much.
 - The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities.
 - The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).
 - The `lastTradeTimestamp` timestamp may have no value and may be `undefined/None/null` where not supported by the exchange or in case of an open order (an order that has not been filled nor partially filled yet).